-As of 31 March 2018 the general reserve stood at £10.898m before any additional transfers to earmarked reserves are approved by the Commissioner.
-This general reserve balance represents an increase of £0.919m when compared to 31 March 2017.
-The Transformation Reserve balance stood at £38.561m at 31 March 2018, which will assist with funding the ongoing cost of change.
+As of 31 March 2019 the general reserve stood at £10.790m before any additional transfers to earmarked reserves are approved by the Commissioner.
+This general reserve balance represents a decrease of £0.108m when compared to 31 March 2018.
+The Transformation Reserve balance stood at £23.857m at 31 March 2019, which will assist with funding the ongoing cost of change.

-The Commissioner's Reserve is held to provide grant funding to third parties who undertake activities and projects which support the priorities in the Police and Crime Plan.
-The reserve stood at £3.174m at 31 March 2018.
+The Commissioner's Reserve is held to support the Commissioner's priorities and support delivery of the Police and Crime Plan.
+The reserve stood at £0.624m at 31 March 2019.

-The medium-term financial strategy approved by the Commissioner as part of the 2018/19 budget setting process shows how these reserves will be used to support the change programme over the medium-term.
-However, it is important to note that of these usable reserves, £11.360m belongs to the ACPO Criminal Records Office and associated activities, partly as a surety (£4.346m) but mainly to support its on-going activity (£7.014m).
+The medium-term financial strategy approved by the Commissioner as part of the 2019/20 budget setting process shows how these reserves will be used to support the change programme over the medium-term.
+However, it is important to note that of these usable reserves, £8.737m belongs to the ACRO Criminal Records Office and associated activities, partly as a surety (£4.346m) but mainly to support its on-going activity (£4.391m).